kerryzhu108/Etherea/frontend/README.md

-To connect to localhost backend server from android phone
+To connect to localhost backend server from android phone with usb debugging enabled:

-Enable usb debugging, connect phone to computer Install adb so it can be accesed from command line
+Enable usb debugging, connect phone to computer Install adb so it can be accesed from command line Navigate to the frontend folder
 run: adb start-server
 run: adb reverse tcp:3000 tcp:3000
 set headers.js domain to 'http://{IPaddress}:3000/'
 run: expo start
 Click "Run on android device/Emulator"

-Or dm Zach for easier way
+To connect to localhost backend server from android phone with tunnel:

-Questions for TA:
+Install the expo app
-Best way to store userid?
-Currently using AsyncStorage but it is.. async Current views navigation by putting them all in App.js optimal?
+Navigate to the frontend folder and run type expo start Scan the QR code with the expo app